sl-community/rmac.obsolete/.cicd/sql-ledger/README.md

 For local development with Docker containers, you have to make some preparations.
-We suggest to create a folder named `ledgersetup` somewhere outside the `rmac` project directory.
+We suggest to create a folder named `ledgersetup/` somewhere outside the `rmac/` project directory.

 In this folder, place a file `env-setup`: